ubccr/coldfront/extra/djangoapps/slurm/README.md

 Slurm flat file format and can be loaded with sacctmgr.
 For more information on the Slurm flat file format see [here](https://slurm.schedmd.com/sacctmgr.html).

+A command line tool is also provided with this app that allows an administrator to check the consistency between Coldfront and Slurm and optionally sync any discrepancies.

 ## Design

 Resources in Coldfront map to Clusters (or partitions within a cluster) in